 4.1.3 Cladophora Washup Predictive Map

 The Cladophora Washup Predictive Map shown in Figure 7 has five inset maps showing six beaches.
 Veterans Beach is not shown because it is a freshwater lagoon with no near shore structures.
 This map reveals that Cladophora washup will generally occur more in the southern beaches rather than in the northern beaches.
 Of all the beaches analyzed, South Shore Park beach had the highest predictive value, as shown in Table 4.
 One important thing to note is that while water current direction data were overlaid as a map layer, they were not factored into the predictive values.
 The nearshore currents seasonally shift from flowing north to south in June and July to flowing south to north in August and September.
-Although Riley et al. (2015) suggest that water currents do not play as big a role in Cladophora deposition on Milwaukee beaches as other factors, future studies should investigate this claim further.
+Although Riley et al (2015) suggest that water currents do not play as big a role in Cladophora deposition on Milwaukee beaches as other factors, future studies should investigate this claim further.